software-students-spring2025/2-web-app-csgrind-project2/README.md

 8. As a user, I want to be able to register so that I can use the app to find my lost items.
 9. As a user, I want to be able to log in so that I can access my previous posts.
 10. As a campus security officer, I want to have a comprehensive view of all items in the catalog so that I can quickly identify a lost item.
-11. As a user, I want to be able to easily navigate between pages so that
+11. As a user, I want to be able to easily navigate between pages so that I can quickly find the information I need without confusion.
 12. As a campus security officer, I want to be able to search the lost item catalog so that I can help the community locate items quicker.

 ## Steps necessary to run the software